-At the time of writing this report, updated causes of death were not available for the U.S. and Georgia for 2018.
-Comparing the intellectual and developmental disability population to U.S. mortality data (2016) and Georgia mortality data (2017), heart diseases were the leading cause of death in the general populations of U.S. and Georgia, and heart diseases were also the leading cause of death in 2018 for the intellectual and developmental disability population.
-Chronic lower respiratory diseases were leading causes of death in U.S. Respiratory diseases and pneumonia and in Georgia. (including aspiration pneumonia) also were in the top leading causes of death in the intellectual and developmental disability population in 2018.
-Therefore, as in past years, at least half of the top 10 leading causes of death in the U.S. and Georgia and the most prevalent causes of death in the intellectual and developmental disability population in 2018 were similar.
+At the time of writing this report, updated causes of death were not available for the U.S. and Georgia for 2019.
+Comparing the IDD population to U.S. mortality data (2017) and Georgia mortality data (2018), heart diseases were the leading cause of death in the general populations of U.S. and Georgia, and heart diseases were also the leading cause of death in 2019 for the IDD population.
+Chronic lower respiratory diseases were leading causes of death in U.S. and in Georgia.
+Respiratory diseases and pneumonia (including aspiration pneumonia) also were in the top leading causes of death in the IDD population in 2019.
+Therefore, as in past years, at least half of the top 10 leading causes of death in the U.S. and Georgia and the most prevalent causes of death in the IDD population in 2019 were similar.